montoyamoraga/SiguesAhi/README.md

 ## About

-"Are you still here?" is is a project by Aarón Montoya-Moraga.
+"Are you still here?" is is a project by Aarón Montoya-Moraga, started in September 2020.

+This project is a digital instrument to check if institutions still exist, and signal when they don't anymore.

+This instrument connects to Wikipedia via internet, and checks if the corresponding article is in present or past tense, to determine if the institution exists or not.
+When the institution ceases to exist, the instrument signals with either beeping, motion, or text.

+Instructions are included in this repository to build and program your own.

 ## The artwork